Thursday, November 21, 2024

 3D engineer: At least a Core i5 or Ryzen 5 CPU released within the past 3 years.

-The more recent the CPU the better.
+The more recent the CPU, the better.
 Why?
-Because they have higher clock speeds and better ‘integrated graphics’ both should make up for the lack of ‘dedicated graphics’ if you decide to buy a laptop without one.
+Because newer CPUs come with higher clock speeds and significantly improved integrated graphics (iGPUs), which can compensate for the lack of a dedicated GPU if you go for a laptop without one.

 RAM & Storage